-Coenzyme Q10 (CoQ10) is a vitamin-like substance produced in our body that is important to health.
+Coenzyme Q10 (CoQ10) is a vitamin like substance, produced in the body that is important to health.
 Found in all cells, CoQ10 is needed for energy production.
-It is a cofactor in our predominant energy pathways—the Krebs cycle and the electron transport chain.
-As an antioxidant it scavenges and destroys oxidative damaging chemicals involved in the aging and disease process.
+It is a cofactor in predominant energy pathways—the Krebs cycle and electron transport.
+And as an antioxidant it fights oxidative damaging chemicals involved in the aging and disease process.
 Although CoQ10 is found in meat, sardines, brown rice, grains, nuts and some vegetables, it is not enough to meet human health needs.
-We need to either produce enough CoQ10 inside our cells or supplement to maintain adequate health.
+We need to either produce enough CoQ10 in our body or supplement to have adequate health.

 CoQ 10 is currently the subject of much investigation.
-Although the evidence is not conclusive some research has shown it may be helpful for Fibromyalgia, periodontal disease, chronic fatigue syndrome, muscle toxicity, Parkinson’s disease, High Blood Pressure, diabetes, preventing statin-induced myopathy, and in athletes.
-In endurance exercisers constant cellular energy production is needed to power movement.
-CoQ10, involved in the energy production in the mitochondria, may become depleted with prolonged exercise.
-Some investigations, but not all, have found CoQ10 supplements may boost exercise performance.
-A recent meta-analysis of randomized controlled trials found evidence of increased heart function in congestive heart disease subjects after supplementation.
+A recent meta-analysis of randomized controlled trials found significant evidence of increased heart function in congestive heart disease subjects after supplementation.
+Although the evidence is not conclusive some research has shown it may be helpful for Fibromyalgia, periodontal disease, chronic fatigue syndrome, muscle toxicity, Parkinson’s disease, High Blood Pressure, diabetes, and in preventing “statin”-induced myopathy.
+In athletes or endurance exercisers constant energy production is needed.
+CoQ10 is involved in the energy production in the mitochondria of cells and thought to become depleted with prolonged exercise.
+Some investigations, but not all, have found CoQ10 supplements can boost exercise performance.

 Safety and Precautions: